-Draft Policy HOU11 - Redevelopment of a former site for dwelling
+Policy HOU10 - Redevelopment of a former site for dwelling

-The Council will support the redevelopment of a former dwelling for a dwelling where all the following criteria are met:
+The Council will support the redevelopment of a former site for a dwelling where all the following criteria are met:

-- a) evidence is submitted to demonstrate the previous residential use of the site: - b) the site has long established boundaries defining an existing curtilage which allows the resulting new dwelling to be integrated into the landscape.
-Where the size of the dwelling may be constrained by the size of the existing site, removal of established mature planting on the boundaries to facilitate the dwelling will not be permitted;
+- a) evidence is submitted to demonstrate the previous residential use of the site; - b) the site has long established boundaries defining an existing curtilage which allows the resulting new dwelling to be integrated into the landscape.
+Where the size of the dwelling may be constrained by the size of the existing site, removal of established mature planting on the boundaries to facilitate the dwelling will not be permitted; - there are a minimum of three external structural walls which are substantially intact, or where there are two external walls which are substantially intact and are visible from critical views from public vantage points; and, - d) there are existing services on site.